the-real-tokai/unexotica-mirror-helper/README.md

 * improve update synchronization to collect new changes from the remote wiki into an existing mirror, e.g. handle updating existing archives/ box artworks, if needed, or skip scheduling them entirely, if there was no change on the wiki.
 Currently this isn't handled well or at all (see comments in the code.)
+* a pretty index.html (or info.html or similar) per game with the meta data and cover artwork (the `wikidata.txt` files are a bit hard to read as it is, but may contain useful extra details that would be lost otherwise)